 It's an amazing thought.

-The idea that you can avoid medications - avoid therapy - and cure your anxiety without something as simple as a daily vitamin.
+The idea that you can avoid medications, avoid therapy, and cure your anxiety with something as simple as a daily vitamin is something that every anxiety sufferer dreams about.
 It sounds too good to be true.

 Because it usually is.

 Trust in Your Body

 Your body is an amazing machine.
 It's a machine that is designed specifically to keep you alive and healthy as best it can.
 Your body is so efficient, in fact, that it can actually create vitamins out foods that do not have the vitamin.
 That means that even if you're not eating the vitamin, your body will create it practically out of thin air.

 Most people today do not get enough vitamins and minerals in their diets.
 And yet very few people suffer from any type of vitamin deficiency, because the body adapts.

 Yes, you still need to eat healthy - eating poorly is bad for your health - but if you get "some" vitamins and you eat "good enough," it's very hard to be deficient in any vitamin unless you're older, taking some type of medication, or are so extremely low in vitamin intake that you never eat any healthy or vitamin rich foods at all.